dstackai/dstack/docs/concepts.md

 ## Git

-dstack is fully integrated with Git.
+You can run the dstack CLI only from inside a Git repository directory.

-When you run a workflow withing a Git repository, dstack detects the current branch, commit hash, and local changes, and uses it on the cloud instance(s) to run the workflow.
+When you run a workflow, dstack detects the current branch, commit hash, and local changes, and uses it on the cloud instance(s) to run the workflow.

 ## Artifacts and tags

-Every workflow may have its output artifacts.
+Every workflow may have output artifacts.
 They can be accessed via the `dstack artifacts` CLI command.

 You can assign tags to finished workflows to reuse their output artifacts from other workflows.